MattCCC/fetchff/README.md

 <details>
   <summary><span style="cursor:pointer">Click to expand</span></summary>
   <br>
   The caching mechanism in <b>fetchf()</b> and <b>createApiFetcher()</b> enhances performance by reducing redundant network requests and reusing previously fetched data when appropriate.
-This system ensures that cached responses are managed efficiently and only used when considered "fresh."
+This system ensures that cached responses are managed efficiently and only used when considered "fresh".
 Below is a breakdown of the key parameters that control caching behavior and their default values.

 ### Example